viniciusfjacinto/dataops-exercise/README.md

 Connect to the Database Using Pymongo:

-Follow [DataOps.ipynb](https://github.com/viniciusfjacinto/dataops-exercise/blob/main/DataOps.ipynb) code instructions
+Follow [DataOps.ipynb](https://github.com/viniciusfjacinto/dataops-exercise/blob/main/DataOps.ipynb) code instructions It's important that you save your user information into environment variables using dotenv library

 The script will create two dataframes in the following structure: